 "Even after so many years, I hold a deep sense of meaning in being a physician — a special sense of values that I learned at Wright State and carry with me to each patient, even on busy days."

 Our curriculum is guided by our understanding of the root word for education, educari, which means to "lead forth the innate wholeness of each student," and our educational objectives, designed to help students know what they need to know and to be able to do by the time of graduation.
 We encourage you to read these objectives and see if they resonate with what you envision for your education as a physician.

 For the first two years, most learning activities occur at White Hall, our medical education center.
 This is a newly created and renovated space specifically designed for medical student education.
 Here are classrooms, laboratories, small group rooms, study areas, a lounge, mailboxes and offices for faculty and administrators who are devoted to medical student education.
-The curriculum of the first two years is called Biennium I, and it provides a rich exposure to the basic medical sciences with close integration with the Social and Ethical Issues of Medicine course and the practice of medicine through Introduction to Clinical Medicine.
+The curriculum of the first two years is called Biennium I, and it provides a rich exposure to the basic medical sciences with close integration with the Medical Ethics and Professionalism course and the practice of medicine through Introduction to Clinical Medicine.

 All courses provide learning activities (team-based learning, laboratory projects, online interactions, case discussions) that tie closely to course objectives and often provide educative assessments so that students can benchmark their progress in applying what they learn.
 We want the Biennium I curriculum to provide significant learning — the kind of learning that "sticks" for more than just a quiz, test or exam.